ays-dev/keras-transformer/README.md

 ### Predict

-Do the prediction AKA do the language translation here in this case
+Do the prediction AKA do fr-en language translation here in this case

 ``python predict.py``